 - Since Medicare Part B comes with a monthly premium cost, some people choose to delay enrollment in Part B. There is no penalty for delaying enrollment in Medicare Part B if you or your spouse have other coverage through an employer.

 - If you enrolled in Part A and delayed signing up for Part B, you can enroll in Part B during a Special Enrollment Period (SEP).
-Your SEP begins at any point before you or your spouse stops working and ends eight months after you or your spouse retires, and your coverage through your job discontinues.
+Your SEP begins at the earliest date at which you or your spouse stop working or coverage ends.
+The SEP ends eight months later.

 Part A and Medicare Supplement (Medigap):